firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-64/2019-02-19-due-by-the-end-of-the-week.md

 I want to ask somebody who this kid thinks he is, but twenty percent of my grade.
 "Look.
 I am serious about this.
 I can’t fail.
 Please.
 Just ... cut me some slack, okay?"

-He rolls his eyesaan and just as they’re curling downward, the bell rings, and he walks past me like I’m not even there.
+He rolls his eyes again, and just as they’re curling downward, the bell rings, and he walks past me like I’m not even there.

 I let out the shortest, quietest sigh.
 As I look down, there’s more green goop sticking my right shoe heel to the desk beside me.